 - Time.
 Time.
 And more time.

-- Nightly, small-group creativity workshops that target your specific process and teach you how to map and streamline your own creativity so that you can feel good and make better art.
+- Nightly, targeted creativity workshops that focus on your specific process and teach you how to map and streamline your own creativity so that you can feel good and make better art.

 - Access to a variety of art supplies to get your creativity flowing between work sessions.